3vorp/vdom-mini/README.md

 		return h("h1", null, "Hello from the virtual DOM!");
 	},
 });
-// mount the app to the selector specified in the options object, or provide your own selector as the first parameter app.mount();
+// mount the app to the selector specified in the options object
+// you can also provide a different selector as the first parameter app.mount();
 ```